scm-spain/carnifex/README.md

 The default value is *1800000* (30 minutes)
 * log: Optional, the location of the log file where all the output will be send, the user running the script should have permissions over that file.
 The default value is */tmp/long_running_oozie_jobs.log*

+## Building it
+You can build a jar file using two different gradle tasks:

+* jar
+* fatJar

+The *jar* task generates a shell script that runs the the jar and add all its dependencies from a separate directory.

+The *fatJar* task generates a jar with all the dependencies inside, and you should execute the script using the java command.